menandmice/micetro_docs/guides/implementation/webapp_fixed_central.rst

 2. Restart the M&M Web Services Windows service.

-3. After that, a "Server" field will appear in the Micetro Web Interface login page, and the "serverName" field in the API Login command will be honored
+3. After that, a "Server" field will appear on the Micetro Web Interface login page, and the "serverName" field in the API Login command will be honored.

 Linux
 -----

 1. Log into the server hosting the Web Interface.

 2. Edit the ``preferences.cfg`` file for the M&M Web Services (``/var/mmsuite/web_services/preferences.cfg``).
-Add the following XML tag
+Add the following XML tag:

   .. code-block::